 What to Include in a Letter of Recommendation

-If you have been asked to write a letter of recommendation for employment or for academic reasons, you may be struggling to know what information to include — and what to leave out.
-This recommendation letter template shows the format of a typical letter of recommendation, with details on what to include in each paragraph of your letter.
+If you have been asked to write a letter of recommendation for employment or for an academic program, you may be struggling to know what information to include—and what to leave out.

 Letter of Recommendation Format